-Should 'catfishing' be made illegal? - BBC News
+Should 'catfishing' be made a crime?

 Data protection and freedom of expression would also be an issue when it came to enforcing such a law, he added.

-"The biggest problem this faces is how do you legislate against someone lying?" said Mr McClelland.
+"The biggest problem this faces is how do you legislate against someone lying?" says Mr McClelland.

 Tips to avoid catfishes